sensu/sensu-docs-legacy/docs/0.25/enterprise/console/configuration.md

 ### Auth attributes

-By default, temporary keys are generated a temporary key when Sensu Enterprise Console starts.
+By default, temporary keys are generated when Sensu Enterprise Console starts.
 These keys are later destroyed once the process is stopped or restarted.
 These keys are used for generating and validating the signatures of the JSON Web Tokens (JWT) for authentication.
 Specifying static keys is supported and is necessary when using Sensu Enterprise Console behind a load balancer.
 Static keys can be configured by using the `auth` attributes detailed below.

 privatekey
 : description